Gap Model of Service Quality- 5 Gap Model of Service Quality With Examples. Gaps Model. Service Quality Gap Model. Gap Model of Customer Satisfaction.

 Gap 4: Communication Gap

-The communication gap refers to is the gap between what the company advertises about the products and what exactly the customer gets delivered.
+The communication gap refers to the difference between what the company advertises about the products and what the customer delivers.
 It occurs when the company cannot provide services or products according to the commitment.
-It is a very important dimension because it may lead to customer disappointment.
+It is an essential dimension to maintain because it may lead to customer disappointment.

 - Lack of integration between communication and production department.